 Ohio

 The Ohio Administrative Code does not specify a CNA staffing ratio.
-However, it does indicate that sufficient qualified nursing personnel are required to meet residents’ nursing care needs, and each resident must receive a minimum of 2.5 HPRD.
+However, it indicates that each resident must receive a minimum of 2.5 HPRD.

 Source: Ohio Administrative Code 3701 Nursing Homes -17-08 Personnel Requirements.